30 Hours Funded Childcare for 3 & 4 year olds

 Reconfirm your eligibility

-If you claim up to 30 hours of funded childcare and/or Tax-Free Childcare this term, you must reconfirm your eligibility.
+If you claim up to 30 hours of funded childcare and/or Tax-Free Childcare, you must reconfirm your eligibility.
 You must do this even if your child hasn't started their 30 hours place.
 You must reconfirm your eligibility every 3 months from the date you first applied or you are at risk of losing your funded childcare.

 Experiencing difficulties in applying or a delay on the decision of your application?